For a 12 inch finished Anvil block you will need:

 From a dark red cut one 6 7/8 inch square.

 From a medium purple cut two 3 7/8 inch squares

 From one light red cut one 6 7/8 inch square

 From a light purple cut two 3 1/2 inch squares and two 3 7/8 inch squares

 Note that there are two different lights, just slightly different in color.
 This may not even show on your browser, but believe me, using two different lights adds a different design element to the finished quilt.
 You may be able to see this more clearly in the second quilt below, the one in autumn colors.

 Check your measurements very carefully.
 Each block should measure 12 1/2 inches when it is finished.
 Accuracy from beginning to end will assure that your blocks come out perfectly.
 Measure carefully, sew carefully, and you will have a perfect block.

 We'll start off with the smaller diagonal half squares.
-First, mark your background squares diagonally through the center.
+First, mark the two 3 7/8 inch light purple squares diagonally through the center.
 (This will be a cutting line when you are finished.)
-Place your medium 3 7/8 inch square, right sides together, with the 3 7/8 inch background square.
+Place your medium 3 7/8 inch square, right sides together, with the 3 7/8 inch light purple square.
 Sew on either side of the drawn line, exactly 1/4 inch from the first line.
 Cut this square in half on the cutting line.
 You will now have two diagonal half-squares, which should measure exactly 3 1/2 inches.
 Repeat with the second 3 7/8 inch squares.